 - Detangling.
 Gently work a small amount of coconut oil into the knot, being careful not to break the hair or rip through the knot.
 Then, gently work the knot out with a detangling brush or comb.

 - Heat protection.
-Apply a small amount of coconut oil on damp hair before blow-drying or a thin amount to dry hair before heat styling.
+Apply a small amount of coconut oil to damp hair before blow-drying, or a thin amount to dry hair before heat styling.
 As coconut oil is a natural heat protectant, it can help reduce damage from flat irons and other hot tools.

 - Shine.
 Take a small dab of coconut oil and brush or comb into hair, being careful to avoid your scalp and roots so it doesn’t look greasy.

 - Lice.
 Generously apply coconut oil to your hair, then cover your hair with a shower cap overnight to kill the lice and brush them out with a fine-toothed comb.